dustywhite7/Econ8320/SlidesCode/6 - Web Scraping.md

 scrapy runspider bricks.py
 ```

-In both cases, we need to be in the directory containing our `bricks.py` script
+In both cases, we MUST be in the directory containing our `bricks.py` script

 ---